Mohammedsbastawy/MAC/README.md

 ---

+## Important Prerequisites for Target Machines

+For the application's tools to function correctly, you must enable and start the **Remote Registry** service on all computers you intend to manage.

+This service allows tools like `PsInfo` to gather detailed system information.

+#### How to Enable via Group Policy (Recommended for Domains)

+You can enable this for all computers in your domain at once using Group Policy:
+1. Open **Group Policy Management**.
+2. Create or edit a Group Policy Object (GPO) that is linked to the Organizational Unit (OU) containing your computers.
+3. Navigate to: `Computer Configuration` -> `Policies` -> `Windows Settings` -> `Security Settings` -> `System Services`.
+4. Find **Remote Registry** in the list.
+5. Define the policy setting and set the service startup mode to **Automatic**.

+---

 ## Setup and Run Instructions

 Follow these steps in order to get the application working correctly.
 All commands should be run from the main project folder.